rmountjoy92/DashMachine/config_readme.md

 | settings_access_groups | No       | Define which access groups can access the /settings page | Groups defined in your config.
 If not defined, default is admin_only                                                                                                           |

 ##### Apps
+These entries are the cards that you see one the home page, as well as the sidenav.
+Entries must be unique.
+They are displayed in the order that they appear in config.ini
 ```ini
 [App Name]
 prefix = https://